cosmos/sdk-tutorials/blog/tutorial/04-starport-user-interface.md

 ---

 # User interface
-To enable to web UI cd into `vue/`
+To enable the web UI:

+ 1. Change to the `vue/` directory.
+ 1. Run these commands:
 ```
 npm install
 npm run serve